codarrenvelvindron/codarren.github.io/Proxy_in_simple_terms.md

 ### Closed Proxy (proxy)
 When we refer to a proxy, we most of the time refer to closed proxies.

-These are the ones that are used within organisations to make requests on behalf of the user.
+These are the ones that are used within organisations to make requests on behalf of the user to web sites.

+Using these proxies, companies can block access to some content, cache some frequently accessed websites etc...